Stefan20162016/tracing/tracing-2_1.md

-tracing Part II: subsection "/sys/kernel/debu/tracing/"
+tracing Part II: subsection "/sys/kernel/debug/tracing/"
 ================================================================================
 ## intro

-The "easiest" way to use tracing because you don't need any tools is via tracefs, normally "tracefs" is mounted on /sys/kernel/debug/tracing/ [see end of this document for notes on each file/directory](#tracing-files).
+First, it's the "easiest" way to use tracing because you don't need any tools is via tracefs, normally "tracefs" is mounted on /sys/kernel/debug/tracing/ [see end of this document for notes on each file/directory](#tracing-files).
 One prominent use case is trace_printk() which uses the tracing-kernel-ring-buffer instead of flooding your console or serial port(for a long time).
 MagicKey SysRq+z also prints the trace ring buffer.

+Second, other tools also leave their "traces" in `/sys/kernel/debug/tracing` either in automatically created new files or directories.
+It's *THE* central kernel tracing facility.

-different "tracers" all in one directory /sys/kernel/debug/tracing/
+Different "tracers" all in one directory /sys/kernel/debug/tracing/:

 * [function tracer, ftrace](#ftrace): activate with current_tracer file